derrickholleman/tap-track/README.md

 # TapTrack

 A student behavior tracking app for teachers.
-Add students, record behaviors with timestamps, and view behavior history on individual student profiles.
-Built with Next.js 16, React 19, Tailwind CSS, and localStorage persistence.
+Add students, record behaviors with timestamps, and visualize patterns with charts.
+Built with Next.js, React, TypeScript, Tailwind CSS, and Chart.js.

 ## Technologies